 - Know how these search engines display the results.

-- Define the display goal for your local SEO: where you’d like to appear in search results.
+- Define the displayed goal for your local SEO: where you’d like to appear in search results.

-Google has two main display zones where they show local businesses to users: organic search results and ‘snack pack’ results up on the top of the search page.
+Google has two main display zones showing local businesses to users: organic search results and ‘snack pack’ results up on the top of the search page.
 The image below shows you clearly the difference between the two:

 Snack Pack Display Zone:

 Snack pack results usually get noticed immediately due to their high visibility on the top of the search page, compared to organic results.
 It’s like going into a grocery store and purchasing the products that are displayed on shelves at your eye level, not the ones at the bottom.
 Visibility counts!